 Marijuana use is also closely linked with opiate abuse and its attendant costs.
-More than four in 10 people who ever use marijuana will go on to use other illicit drugs, per a large, nationally representative sample of U.S. adults.88 And according to the Centers for Disease Control (CDC), marijuana users are three times more likely to be addicted to heroin than non-users.89
+More than four in 10 people who ever use marijuana will go on to use other illicit drugs, per a large, nationally representative sample of U.S. adults.
+And according to the Centers for Disease Control (CDC), marijuana users are three times more likely to be addicted to heroin than non-users.

 Prescription opioid abuse among marijuana users is also a problem.
-The National Academy of Sciences found that "with regard to opioids, cannabis use predicted continued opioid prescriptions 1 year after injury... marijuana use was [also] associated with reduced odds of achieving abstinence from alcohol, cocaine, or polysubstance use after inpatient hospitalization and treatment for substance use disorders."90 And another study indicated that women who use marijuana during methadone treatment are far more likely to continue using opioids than those who do not.91 be, such as longer stays in treatment facilities or relapses, but the trend is a concern.
+The National Academy of Sciences found that "with regard to opioids, cannabis use predicted continued opioid prescriptions 1 year after injury... marijuana use was [also] associated with reduced odds of achieving abstinence from alcohol, cocaine, or polysubstance use after inpatient hospitalization and treatment for substance use disorders."
+And another study indicated that women who use marijuana during methadone treatment are far more likely to continue using opioids than those who do not.